SK1617-cloud/cyber-defence-quiz/README.md

 Manual testing is essential for GUI applications because it validates that the user interface responds correctly to human interaction (e.g., clicking buttons, selecting options).
 It was one of the best choice as Tkinter’s GUI behaviour can only be fully validated through hands‑on interaction.
 It also Ensures the application feels intuitive and bug‑free from the user’s point of view.

-Below is the table to summeries thing I tested and thier outcome
+Below is the table to summeries things I tested and thier outcome
+can